dotnet/docs-maui/docs/migration/custom-renderers.md

 While there are many benefits to using .NET Multi-platform App UI (.NET MAUI) handlers to customize and create controls, it's still possible to use Xamarin.Forms custom renderers in .NET MAUI apps.
 For more information about custom renderers, see [Xamarin.Forms custom renderers](/xamarin/xamarin-forms/app-fundamentals/custom-renderer/).

+The process for migrating a Xamarin.Forms custom renderer to .NET MAUI is to:

+1. Add the code into the appropriate location in your .NET MAUI project(s).
+For more information, see [Add the code](#add-the-code).
+1. Modify the `using` directives and remove any <xref:Xamarin.Forms.ExportRenderer> attributes.
+For more information, see [Modify using directives and other code](#modify-using-directives-and-other-code).
+1. Register the renderers.
+For more information, see [Register renderers](#register-renderers).
+1. Consume the renderers.
+For more information, see [Consume the custom renderers](#consume-the-custom-renderers).

 To demonstrate using custom renderers in .NET MAUI, consider a Xamarin.Forms control named `PressableView`.
 This control exposes `Pressed` and `Released` events based on platform-specific gestures.
 The custom renderer implementation is composed of 3 files:

 - `PressableView.cs` - the cross-platform class that extends `ContentView`.
 - `PressableViewRenderer.cs` - the Android implementation.
 - `PressableViewRenderer.cs` - the iOS implementation.

-To use the `PressableView` in a .NET MAUI app, you will have to:

-1. Add the code into the appropriate location in your .NET MAUI project(s).
-1. Modify the `using` statements and other code.
-1. Configure the renderers in your `MauiProgram` class.

 ## Add the code